-The Capital Budget is a work plan consisting of projects to be implemented in 2023.
-This plan may be modified throughout the year due to unforeseen conditions and the reallocation of resources.
+The Capital Budget is a work plan consisting of projects to be implemented.
+This plan may be modified due to unforeseen conditions and the reallocation of resources.
 Each year, projects are re-evaluated and adjusted as conditions and demands change.
 The Park Board approves the plan on an annual basis.

 It’s also important to note that the Naperville Park District’s mission, vision and core values all guide the operations and decision-making of the District particularly when it comes to determining and prioritizing improvement projects.

 We provide recreation and park experiences that promote healthy lives, healthy minds and a healthy community.